mohammadbutt/42_fdf/README.md

 - [x] 6.
 Keyboard integration - Change Colors.

-- [ ] 7.
+- [X] 7.
 Keyboard integration - Normalize/ standardize the map when zoom is applied.

-- [ ] 8.
+- [X] 8.
 Create a 3D cube from the square.

 - [ ] 9.
 Rotate the 3D cube with mouse.

+- [ ] 10.
+Implement 3D cube methadology to fdf.

 # Resources
 ## Reading Resources